 When should my baby be immunised?

-It's important that your baby has their immunisations at the right age – the first ones are given at 8 weeks old.
-They'll be given further doses of these immunisations when they're 12 weeks and 16 weeks old.
+It's important that your baby has their immunisations at the right age – the first ones are offered at 8 weeks old.
+They'll be offered further doses of these immunisations when they're 12 weeks and 16 weeks old.

 - between 12 and 13 months of age